 What if instead you’d asked specifically for the vacation you really had in mind: to get your family “to Disney on my son’s birthday next year for the Electric Light Parade.”

-In the first case, the agent might spend a lot of time surfing the web, collecting travel brochures for you and putting their own lens on what ‘vacation’ means to them.
-When you checked in on progress, you’d be appalled at their lack of apparent Productivity, which can be defined as making progress towards what really needs to be done – your Disney trip.
+In the first case, the agent might spend a lot of time surfing the web for good deals, spending some time researching cruises for you just for fun, and putting their own lens on what ‘vacation’ means to them.
+When you checked in on progress, you’d be appalled at their lack of apparent productivity, which can be defined as making progress towards what really needs to be done – your Disney trip.

 They may have worked efficiently, quickly identifying a variety of vacation options and they may have very effectively collected comprehensive information, but neither of those translates into true productivity when they’re going in circles.